 When fasting, consider your schedule.
 For example, it may be challenging to fit in fast if you have a busy day filled with activities.
 In this case, it may be better to fast on a day when you have more downtime.

 Ultimately, the best time for fasting is the time that works best for you.
 If you’re unsure when that is, experiment a little and see what works best.
-For example, you may find that you prefer to fast on certain days of the week or during certain times of the day.
-As long as you’re fasting safely and responsibly, there is no wrong way to do it.
+For example, you may find that you prefer to fast on certain days or during certain times of the day.
+If you’re fasting safely and responsibly, there is no wrong way to do it.

 What are the steps to intermittent fasting for beginners?

 There are four basic steps to intermittent fasting for beginners:

 - First, choose the proper fasting schedule.
 There are a few different schedules you can choose from, so find one that works best for your lifestyle and daily routine.

 - Eat well during your feeding window.
 Eat plenty of nutritious foods during your feeding window to help power your body through the fasting period.

 - Drink plenty of fluids.
 It’s essential to stay hydrated during intermittent fasting, so drink plenty of water and other healthy fluids throughout the day.